 What is industrial production?

-The definition for industry only applies to excise duty refunds for lower-bracket electricity and energy-intensive companies.
-The definition does not apply to other tax aid.
+‘Industry’, in accordance with its definition, only applies to excise duty refunds for lower-bracket electricity and for energy-intensive companies.
+This definition is not applicable to other public financial support in the form of lower taxes.